joaduo/xpathwebdriver/README.md

 ## IPython interactive shell

-For a faster development and debugging cycles you can run an interactive shell which will let access the browser.
-First install ipython `pip install ipython` (not automatically installed to keep basic requirements low)

-Then you can run the `xpathshell` in your terminal.
-You should see something like:
+First install ipython `pip install ipython` (not installed to keep basic requirements low) Run the `xpathshell` in your terminal, and you should see something like:

 ```
 $ xpathshell